simdangelo/obsidian-blog/content/index.md

 I have organized the content of this Garden into various topics and sections for easier navigation and a more focused exploration.
 Here are the main topics:
 * [Apache Spark](Apache%20Spark/index.md): Since I would like to focus my career on Data Engineering, Apache Spark is one of the primary tool of this field, so I decided to dedicate a specific section on it.
 The goal is to fill this section especially with Apache Spark "batch-mode" notes.
 If I'll have the opportunity to use the "streaming-mode" too, I'll dedicate some notes on it.
 * [Blog](Blog/index.md): I post everything that isn't technical learning notes.
-* [Books](Books/index.md): I post notes I am taking from books I am reading.
+* [Technical Books](Technical%20Books/index.md): I post notes I am taking from books I am reading.
 At the time of writing, this section includes the following books:
-	* [Fluent Python (by Luciano Ramalho)](Books/Fluent%20Python/index.md): This book is an intermediate-level Python book.
+	* [Fluent Python (by Luciano Ramalho)](Technical%20Books/Fluent%20Python/index.md): This book is an intermediate-advanced level Python book.
-	* [Head First Design Pattern (by Eric Freeman & Elisabeth Robson)](Books/Head%20First%20Design%20Pattern/index.md): This book is an highly recommend book for Design Pattern.
+	* [Head First Design Pattern (by Eric Freeman & Elisabeth Robson)](Technical%20Books/Head%20First%20Design%20Pattern/index.md): This book is an highly recommend book for Design Pattern.
 When the books need clarification or integration, I'll use videos from Christopher Okhravi's YouTube channel, which has a great playlist about design patterns: [Design Pattern Playlist by Christopher Okhravi](https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc).
-	* [Python Object-Oriented Programming (by Steven F.Lott & Dusty Phillips)](Books/Python%20Object-Oriented%20Programming/index.md): This book dives into the various aspects of OOP in Python.
+	* [Python Object-Oriented Programming (by Steven F.Lott & Dusty Phillips)](Technical%20Books/Python%20Object-Oriented%20Programming/index.md): This book dives into the various aspects of OOP in Python.
 * [Database System](Database%20System/index.md): this is a fantastic course ([available freely on YouTube](https://www.youtube.com/watch?v=vdPALZ-GCfI&list=PLSE8ODhjZXjbj8BMuIrRcacnQh20hmY9g&index=1)) taken by Andy Pavlo from Carnegie Mellon University.
 It's a very long course, so along the time I'm trying to follow all the lessons and post here my notes.
 It's not a "practical course", in the sense that I'm not learning how to code or some specific tools, but it's giving me a great consciousness about Databases, that is a tool we constantly use all the time as software engineers.
 If you want to know what's happen under the hood when you use a database, I really suggest this course.
 Since I'm trying to get notes at best, I'm only at the 5th lesson at the time I'm writing.
 * [Other](Other/index.md): this section contains scattered notes I have about Docker, Git, and other topics I study in the future.
 * [Periodical Retrospective](Periodical%20Retrospective/index.md): I will regularly post recaps every 2-3 months, reflecting on my professional life, highlighting what went well, and identifying areas for improvement.
 * [Python](Python/index.md): I will fill this section with notes on Python topics that I find interesting or useful to know about.
+It includes:
+	* [Single Topics](Python/Single%20Topics/index.md): this contains topics that I think need to be explored further: Very likely sources will be realpython.com, medium.com, towardsdatascience.com, etc.
+	* [Understanding Python (by Jake Callahan)](Python/Understanding%20Python%20(by%20Jake%20Callahan)/index.md): a playlist on basic-intermediate topics that I found on YouTube by chance.
+Jake is very clear in its explanation.